yostane/cours-java/tutorials/java-cli.md

 2 actionable tasks: 2 executed
 ```

-Once the project is genertaed, we can immediately open it or run it.
+Once the project is generated, we can immediately open it or run it.
-We can verify that its direcrtory structure is simialr to what we we find is typical gradle projects.
+We can verify this follows the usual gradle project structure.
+Even a test case is provided out of the box!.

 ```sh
 │   .gitattributes